 Imagine that Bob and Alice freeze 10 BTC, each one freezes 5 BTC.
 This deposit is added to the Blockchain and the payment channel is considered and open between Bob and Alice.
 Now, if Bob wants to send to Alice 2 BTC, he needs to transfer the ownership of 2 BTC with 3 BTC left.
-Alice, in turn will get 2 BTC from Bob and will own 7 BTC.
-Either Bob or Alice may close the channel,and the result will be recorded in the Blockchain, but if they plan to transfer more money to each other, the channel is to left open.
+Alice, in turn, will get 2 BTC from Bob and will own 7 BTC.
+Either Bob or Alice may close the channel, and the result will be recorded in the Blockchain, but if they plan to transfer more money to each other, the channel is to leave open.

 Transactions are going instantly and with the smaller fee due the fact that each operation doesn’t require a separate entry in the main Blockchain, but this technology acquires its full power when many more channels are combined into one common Lightning Network.
 Likewise, the channel is open for payments between Bob and Alice, and another channel is open between other two participants, so Bob can send to any participant, without having a direct open channel between them.

-In addition, the bidirectional channel technology partly increases the transactions anonymity which is attractive to many users of cryptocurrency.
+In addition, the bidirectional channel technology partly increases the anonymity of the transactions which is attractive to many users of cryptocurrency.

 Transactions per second

 Firstly, at this moment the Lightning Network is on an experimental stage and hence big important transactions are still better to carry out in the main Bitcoin network.